 Both forms of immunotherapy are considered safe and effective long-term treatments for a number of allergies.
-It is most effective for those allergic to pollen, mold, dust mites, animal dander and insect venom.
-It will not work for food or drug allergies.
+It is most effective for those allergic to pollen, mold, dust mites and animal dander.

 Side effects and complications are rare.
 Those receiving allergy shots might notice a little redness, swelling and tenderness at the injection site.
 Maintaining a consistent injection schedule helps to reduce the odds of serious reactions.